-Observe the LCD service minder and hour meter (if equipped) panel.
+Observe the hour meter/indicator panel.
 If the battery indicator light or oil pressure light comes on, immediately stop the engine.
 Have the tractor inspected by your authorized service dealer.

 NOTE: There will be no oil pressure when the engine is not running and this may be indicated by oil pressure light.